 The IND’s mission is to investigate and create therapies for neurodegenerative diseases, including Alzheimer’s, Parkinson’s, multiple system atrophy, chronic traumatic encephalopathy, and PrP prion diseases.
 Research opportunities range from the fields of molecular, cell, and structural biology and transgenic rodent models to mass spectrometry, synthetic chemistry, and computer modeling.
 A major effort is devoted to an extraordinary drug discovery program.

-Open Academic Positions
+Open Non-Faculty Academic Positions

-Open Specialist Positions
+Open Staff Positions

 Working at UCSF